k1mbr1y/cardio-trials-project/README.md

 ## What I Learned

 I believed that when I started this, I would be most surprised with the computational and technical side of working with the programs since I am a beginner, but, truly, the most surprising thing of all for this project was the sheer size of the actual healthcare data and dealing with it\!
 It is the reality of the clinical world today, but having to take information from it and present findings was both informative and a great introduction to dealing with clinical data in the real world.
-It felt very good to work with this data and draw conclusions from it, given how vital the information can be and how it is only the beginning of what I intend to explore in the medical data world.
+It felt very good to work with this data and draw conclusions from it, given how vital the information can be and that it is only the beginning of what I intend to explore in the world of medical data.
+Overall, I learned a great deal about creating useful SQL queries, curating graphs in R, and also starting to broaden my skills with Power BI.
+This project helped my skills improve in the applications I used over time and revisions.

 ## Project Structure